redwin21/trad-vs-sport/README.md

 We won't be able to prove whether trad is harder than sport or not.
 There are so many factors that go into both styles.
 But we can look at the data in a way to show that climbers are inherently better at sport than trad, given the same difficulty rating.
 Better at sport would mean their sport rating statistics are higher than their trad rating statistics.

 First, looking at the aggregate of the climbs grouped by each climber, we can see the distribution of their collective climbing ability.
 People tend to have a higher average sport rating than trad rating.
-People also tend to have a higher max sport rating than max trad rating (meaning the hardest rating of each style that they've climbed).
+People also tend to have a higher max sport rating than max trad rating (meaning the hardest rating of each type that they've climbed).

 <p align='middle'>
     <td><img src='analysis/images/climber_stats.png' align='center' style='width: 800px;'></td>
 </p>

-When you look at the difference of a climbers sport and trad average, or sport and trad max, you can clearly see that for most climbers there is a difference.
+When you look at the difference of a climber's sport and trad average, or sport and trad max, you can clearly see that for most climbers there is a difference.
 This plot is the sport rating minus the trad rating for each climber.

 <p align='middle'>
     <td><img src='analysis/images/sport_trad_diff.png' align='center' style='width: 500px;'></td>